 Our graduates are prepared for rewarding jobs in industry or to pursue their doctoral degrees at top universities.

 Our undergraduate program is training the next generation of computational scientists, doctors, and biotech leaders.
 The bachelor's degree in computational biology is one of four primary majors available to study in the world-famous Carnegie Mellon School of Computer Science, and we offer an additional major program, a minor, and a concentration as well.

 We promise a one-on-one research experience to all of our majors, we love throwing social events for our students, we provide dedicated academic and professional advising, and we connect our students to opportunities in industry.

 Pre-College Program in Computational Biology

-In the program, our students (most of whom will be rising high school seniors) learn both the computational and laboratory skills needed in modern biology.
-Traditionally, these skills have been taught as part of disjoint courses, but our pre-college program highlights the vital interplay between generating biological datasets in the lab and analyzing these datasets computationally.
-On a typical day, students spend half the day in a wet lab, and the other half of the day programming algorithms to analyze biological data, including the data that they generate!
+In our unique three-week program, high school students learn both the computational and laboratory skills needed in modern biology.
+Traditionally, these skills have been taught as part of disjoint courses, but our program highlights the vital interplay between generating biological datasets in the lab and analyzing these datasets computationally.
+On a typical day, students spend half the day in a wet lab, and the other half of the day programming algorithms to analyze the biological data that they generate.